 Innovation is an overused word.
 Yet, it is a corporate initiative I’ve witnessed my entire career.
 I took many classes on it.
 What I’ve found is that not only is ‘innovation’ a cliche, it is also misunderstood by management whose job it is to innovate.

 There are several types of innovation, but here are three:

 Product innovation is about leveraging new technologies.
 This might be done to enhance a current product, add capability, or create something entirely new.

 It’s difficult to remember what our lives were like pre-smart phones or before the internet.
 But since most of us are old to have watched these tech advances unfold, we can’t forget they still are unfolding in each decade.
 Where we began was a much different internet and cellular phone.

-Let’s talk a bit about process Innovation.
-Process innovation encompases all areas of a business.
-It takes insight, knowledge about the company itself and energy.
+Process innovation encompasses all areas of a business.
+Change in processes take insight, knowledge about company dynamics and energy.
 Lots of energy.
-It’s about changing the status quo.
+Because innovation has to change entrenched processes.

 Business Model Innovation

 A fundamental change in how a business operates is innovation in the model.
 Amazon started with just books.
 That’s all they sold.
 Finding new markets for online shopping invented new arms to the body of their business.